 The cylinder blocks for industrial vehicles are designed for use in a variety of industries, such as farming, urban construction and landscape engineering.
 The cylinder blocks for industrial vehicles are made from grey cast iron alloy and are normally used in engines of 2.1 liters or above.
-Revenue from sales of cylinder blocks for industrial vehicles decreased from approximately 14.1% of total revenue from sales of cylinder blocks for the year ended 31 December 2019 to approximately 13.0% for the year ended 31 December 2020.
-Sales volume of cylinder blocks for industrial vehicles increased by approximately 12.8% from approximately 46,000 units for the year ended 31 December 2019 to approximately 52,000 units for the year ended 31 December 2020.
-Such increase was mainly due to the increase in demand from customers.
+Revenue from sales of cylinder blocks for industrial vehicles increased from approximately 9.9% of total revenue from sales of cylinder blocks for the year ended 31 December 2021 to approximately 15.0% for the year ended 31 December 2022.
+Meanwhile, sales volume of cylinder blocks for industrial vehicles increased by approximately 10.5% from approximately 58,000 units for the year ended 31 December 2021 to approximately 64,000 units for the year ended 31 December 2022.
+Such increase was primarily attributable to the Group's further efforts on strengthening its product cooperation with Guangxi Yuchai Power Co., Ltd. (廣西玉柴動力股份有限公司) by becoming its major supplier.
+Meanwhile, the products of the Group's cooperation with DEUTZ AG ("DEUTZ AG") have begun mass production since November this year, including three 2.9L cylinder blocks, 5.7L cylinder blocks and 6.1L cylinder blocks.
+Over 5,000 units of the products were sold throughout the year ended 31 December 2022.